UIUC-iSchool-DataViz/spring2019online/week10/index.md

 # Beginning Idyll code

  * We will be heavily modifying you're default : the <a href="idyll_website/index.idyll" download>index.idyll</a> file.
 I've included my notes in that download if its easier to follow along that way.

+# Final Project Resources

+ * Google doc of <a href="https://docs.google.com/document/d/15UJinT5XokAHXd9fQAYD8f6d3vEkR6kJMq8kswmkOhY/edit?usp=sharing">available datasets</a>.
+Feel free to use one of your own!

 # Outline of Topics